-Chief Officer Henry Frederick Jolliffe of Ryde Fire Brigade passed away this day 1937 aged 71, six months short of the 50 years of continuous service he so wished to complete (pictured above seated in the peaked cap).
+Chief Officer Henry Frederick Jolliffe of Ryde Fire Brigade passed away on 9 May 1937 aged 71, six months short of the 50 years of continuous service he so wished to complete.

 Jolliffe, a carpenter by trade, married twice, his first wife dying young.
 His service with the brigade is reported in a series of admiring reports, none more so than when he comfortably won the national one-man drill at a UK-wide fire brigades competition in Brighton.